 The first Studebakers weren’t cars at all, but wagons and buggies.
 Their founders, Henry and Clement Studebaker opened their first blacksmith shop in 1852, well before Americans had ever seen a “horseless buggy.”
 In 1868, the Studebaker company was incorporated as the Studebaker Brothers Manufacturing Company and, by 1887, annual sales went over $2,000,000.
 That was quite an impressive sum in the late 19th century.

-In 1902, the Studebakers produced their first electric cars, one of which was purchased by Thomas Edison.
+In 1902, the Studebakers produced the first electric cars, one of which was purchased by Thomas Edison.
 In 1904, Studebaker added gasoline cars.
 By 1920, cars had become Studebaker’s main product and they discontinued their horse-drawn vehicles.
 As the company grew, they acquired the Everitt-Metzker-Flanders Company and then merged with Packard.
-During World War II, they produced several military vehicles and equipment, including engines for the B-17 Flying Fortress and the amphibious “Weasel” pictured here.
+During World War II, they produced several military vehicles and equipment, including engines for the B-17 Flying Fortress and the amphibious “Weasel”.